Alcohol and Other Drugs Policy

 Role of the Bias Education and Support Team (BEST)

-BEST will be made up of a diverse group of no more than seven (7) faculty and staff selected by the Provost, Vice-President of Student Affairs, Director of Student Conduct and Community Standards and Director of Human Resources annually.
+BEST is comprised of a diverse group of no more than seven (7) faculty and staff selected by the Provost, Vice-President of Student Affairs, DSC and DHR annually.
 The purpose of BEST is to provide, when requested by the DSC or DHR, the team’s collective experience and knowledge on discrimination, bias and/or crisis management, as well as guidance on how best to respond to the report internally and potentially externally.
 BEST helps coordinate the University’s response to bias-related crisis situations.
 If a BEST member receives a report of discriminatory conduct or bias directly (rather than from the DSC or DHR), that member shall complete the online form and submit the report no later than 24 hours after they were made aware of the concern.

 In cases where no responsible parties have been identified, the DPS also may ask BEST to help guide the University’s response to reduce the potential impact on the community.
 Members of BEST will not serve as investigators of complaints reported in accordance with this policy.